cs222wa/1DV449_cs222wa/Laboration 2/Report.md

 * It is possible to send scripts and hostile code as messages in the application.

 ######Consequences
-Hostile code which reveals sensetive information like a user's session ID's and other cookie information to a potential attacker is insertable into the application, resulting in a complete account or application hijacking.
+Hostile code which reveals sensitive information like a user's session ID's and other cookie information to a potential attacker is injectable into the application, resulting in a complete account or application hijacking.
 ######Suggested measures
 * Make sure that characters which are included in script syntaxes are escaped from the input applied in the message field of the application.
-This will make it impossible for the interpretor to view the input as code. [#3]
+This will make it impossible for the interpreter to view the input as code. [#3]
 * Whitelist the input from the message form to make sure it is not hostile. [#3]
-* Only allow a specific length of characters to be inserted into the message form.[#3]
+* Only allow a specific length of characters to be inserted into the message form. [#3]

 ###Missing Function Level Access Control